finbourne/lusid-sdk-java-preview/sdk/docs/ForwardRateAgreement.md

 # ForwardRateAgreement

-Lusid-ibor internal representation of a Forward Rate Agreement
+LUSID representation of a Forward Rate Agreement.

 ## Properties